WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapp-checklist.md

 ## Required and Optional Namespaces and Methods

-With V2, we allow for multichain and various methods to be passed through the dapp and wallet client.
-If you are looking to add additional chains or methods to your data, please refer to these respective dapps on the ethereum provider:
+With V2, we allow for specific chains or methods to be specified as required or optional via session namespaces.
+If you are looking to configure specific chains or methods for your session, please refer to these respective guidance on the ethereum provider:

 [Required and Optional Namespaces](../../../web/providers/ethereum#required-and-optional-namespaces) [Required and Optional Methods](../../../web/providers/ethereum#required-and-optional-methods)